 When installed rear facing for a child who is not able to sit independently, the seat must be reclined in position 2 or 3 with the red recline indicator line level to the ground.
 The seat takes up a fair amount of front to back space when installed at this angle, so if you plan to use this for a newborn, make sure your car is able to accommodate that footprint.
 When installed for a child who is able to sit independently there is no maximum allowed incline.
 This seat can be as upright as you need to it be for a child who has head control.

-Because the seat has a 50 lbs rear facing maximum, and a 40 lbs maximum for use of lower anchors, you could potentially reach a point where the child outgrows the lower anchor limit while still riding rear facing.
+Because the seat has a 50 pounds rear facing maximum weight limit, and a 40 pound weight limit to use the lower anchors, you could potentially reach a point where the child outgrows the lower anchor limit while still riding rear facing.

 This image show both recline angles.
 The more reclined newborn position is installed with lower anchors.
 The more upright position uses a seat belt for installation.
 When the seat belt is used the lower anchors should be properly stored as shown.